I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spb/ns-spb-spb_transfer_list_entry.md

 <li><b>SpbTransferDirectionFromDevice</b></li>
 <li><b>SpbTransferDirectionToDevice</b></li>
 </ul>

+`DelayInUs`

+An optional delay, in microseconds, before this transfer begins.
+For more information, see the description of the <b>DelayInUs</b> member in <a href="https://msdn.microsoft.com/library/windows/hardware/hh406218">SPB_TRANSFER_DESCRIPTOR</a>.

+`Buffer`

+The buffer for this transfer.
+This member uses one of the following buffer formats: simple buffer, scatter-gather list, or (for kernel-mode clients) MDL.
+For more information about buffer formats, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh406215">SPB_TRANSFER_BUFFER</a>.

 ## Remarks
 To request an I/O transfer sequence for a target device on the bus, a client (peripheral driver) of the SPB controller driver sends an <a href="https://msdn.microsoft.com/library/windows/hardware/hh450857">IOCTL_SPB_EXECUTE_SEQUENCE</a> request that describes the sequence.
 The transfers in the sequence are described by an <a href="https://msdn.microsoft.com/library/windows/hardware/hh406221">SPB_TRANSFER_LIST</a> structure that is followed by an array of one or more <b>SPB_TRANSFER_LIST_ENTRY</b> structures.
 Each element in this array describes an individual transfer in the sequence.